Updated: Aug 26

 (9) OFFENCES AND PENALTIES

-Unlike the provisions of earlier enactments, the penal consequence under the Wage Code are not rigorous and only entail imprisonment for the second and subsequent offences.
+Unlike the provisions of earlier enactments, the penal consequence under the Wage Code are not meticulous and only entail imprisonment for the second and subsequent offences.
 However, the fines have been significantly hiked.
-Further, the offences punishable with imprisonment only, be compounded by a gazette officer, as appointed by the appropriate government.
+Further, the offences punishable with imprisonment only be compounded by a gazette officer, as appointed by the appropriate government.

 INDUSTRIAL RELATIONS CODE, 2020

 The Industrial Relations Code, 2020 (“IRC 20”) has been introduced as part of consolidating labour legislation in terms of the recommendation of the Second National Commission on Labour (2002).
 In pursuance of the recommendations, Ministry of Labour and Employment has consolidated labour code into four labour codes of